Quantifying the Bayesian Evidence for a Planet in Radial Velocity Data: Results

 Figure \ref{fig:results-logPOR} shows the POR results for each method and dataset in a format very similar to that of Figure \ref{fig:results-logZ}.
 However instead of results for each individual $n$-planet model, each pixel corresponds to the POR for a particular pair of models to be compared (for a given method, prior, and dataset).
 For instance, a pixel corresponding to the 1-planet vs 0-planet model comparison is denoted as simply ``1v0.''
 The color of each pixel is $\log$10 of the POR and the colorscale spans 10 orders of magnitude in POR.
 In essence, the bluer pixels favor the ($n+1$)-planet model, redder pixels favor the $n$-planet model, and pale pixels find roughly similar evidence for the $n$ and ($n+1$)-planet models.
 Black pixels are unreported values.

-In addition to the Bayesian methods shown in the previous figures, Figure \ref{fig:results-logPOR} also includes three results submitted based on frequentist methods: the BIC, Leave-One-Out Cross Validation, and Time-Series Cross Validation.
-In each case, the team was asked to report a quantity that would be as analogous to a POR as practical given their method.
+In addition to the Bayesian methods shown in the previous figures, Figure \ref{fig:results-logPOR} \REWRITE{also includes two results based on prediction-based methods: Leave-One-Out Cross Validation, and Time-Series Cross Validation. } In each case, the team was asked to report a quantity that would be as analogous to a POR as practical given their method.

 We discuss several trends in the computed odds ratios across datasets, priors, and method class.
 After results were submitted, we revealed that each dataset contained two planets with different levels of detectability (see \S\ref{models-phys}).
 Note that there was an error in the evidence calculations of the $\ell_1$ periodogram, and these were revised after the true answers were revealed.